-- OHCI compliant.
+- · OHCI compliant.

 - One downstream port.

 - Supports port power switching.

-7.12.3 USB OTG controller (LPC1768/66/65 only)
+7.12.3 USB OTG controller

 USB OTG is a supplement to the USB 2.0 specification that augments the capability of existing mobile devices and USB peripherals by adding host functionality for connection to USB peripherals.